 As an ecocritical scholar, Jennifer crafts links between traditional theoretical research and a creative life praxis.
 Her collaborative artistic projects Walking in the Rain (Performance Space, 2011), Sea Shanties for Dead Sailors (Performance Space, 2012) and The Yurt Empire (Pabrik Productions & Alto Parlente, 2013-14) explore issues of environmental degradation, colonial history and urban renewal.

-She shares the ambition of being an urban farmer with her partner and blogs about their progress at earlwoodfarm.wordpress.com.
+She shares the ambition of being an urban farmer with her partner and you can read about updates in their progress by visiting their webste at www.earlwoodfarm.com.
 Her other publications reflect her various research interests and appear in Southerly Journal, Australian Humanities Review, The Reader, Das Superpaper, New Matilda, Artlink and Literature and Sensation (CSP, 2009).

 Toby was the 2011 'Folk Fellow' at the National Library of Australia where he researched the music of Dougie Young and other Indigenous songwriters from western New South Wales, and formed a band with Young's grandson to perform these songs.
 Toby is currently the David Scott Mitchell Fellow at the State Library of NSW where he is researching tourism to Aboriginal communities, 1880s-1950s, and, after many years playing in the rock band Youth Group, he has recently released a solo album called Love's Shadow..